wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-monitor.md

 ##<a name="howtoviewusage"></a>How to: View usage quotas for a web app

-Web apps can be configured to run in either **Shared** or **Standard** mode from the web app's **Scale** management page in the [Azure Management Portal](https://manage.windowsazure.cn).
+Web apps can be configured to run in either **Shared** or **Standard** mode from the web app's **Scale** management page in the [Management Portal](https://manage.windowsazure.cn).
 Each Azure subscription has access to a pool of resources provided for the purpose of running up to 100 web apps per region in **Shared** mode.
 The pool of resources available to each web app subscription for this purpose is shared by other web app in the same geo-region that are configured to run in **Shared** mode.
 Because these resources are shared for use by other web apps, all subscriptions are limited in their use of these resources.
 Limits applied to a subscription's use of these resources are expressed as usage quotas listed under the usage overview section of each web app's **Dashboard** management page.

 >[AZURE.NOTE] When a web app is configured to run in **Standard** mode, it is allocated dedicated resources equivalent to the **Small** (default), **Medium** or **Large** virtual machine sizes in the table at [Virtual Machine and Cloud Service Sizes for Azure][vmsizes].
 There are no limits to the resources a subscription can use for running web apps in **Standard** mode.
 However, the number of **Standard** mode web apps that can be created per region is 500.

 ### How to: View usage quotas for web apps configured for Shared mode ###
 To determine the extent that a web app is impacting resource usage quotas, follow these steps:

-1. Open the web app's **Dashboard** management page in the [Azure Management Portal](https://manage.windowsazure.cn).
+1. Open the web app's **Dashboard** management page in the [Management Portal](https://manage.windowsazure.cn).
-2. Under the **usage overview** section the usage quotas for your respective [Azure Websites](/documentation/services/web-sites/) plan are displayed, which is a subset of the following:
+2. Under the **usage overview** section the usage quotas for your respective [Azure Web App](/documentation/services/web-sites/) plan are displayed, which is a subset of the following:
 	-	**Data Out**, **CPU Time**, and **Memory** - when the quota is exceeded, Azure stops the web app for the remainder of the current quota interval.
 Azure will start the web app at the beginning of the next quota interval.
 	-	**File System Storage** - when this quota is reached, file system storage remains accessible for read operations, but all write operations, including those required for normal web app activity, are blocked.
 Write operations will resume when you reduce file usage or move the web app to an App Service plan with a higher quota.
 	-	**Linked Resources** - quotas for any linked resources of the web app, such as database or storage, are displayed here as well.